top of page

 The Albany Historical Society, established in 1962, is committed to preserving, protecting, and promoting Albany's (Kinjarling) rich and diverse history.
 Our history collection is among the oldest and most esteemed in Western Australia.

-AHS celebrates Albany (Kinjarling) by honoring our community's varied cultural heritage and the significant role Albany played as the first British colonial and Aboriginal settlement in Western Australia.
+AHS celebrates Albany (Kinjarling) by honoring our community's varied cultural heritage and the significant role Albany played as the first European and Aboriginal settlement in Western Australia.
 We acknowledge and respect the connection of the Menang Noongar people to the land and the significance of Kinjarling in their culture and everyday lives.

 Albany Convict Gaol Museum